Degenerative Joint Disease (DJD) SSDI Lawyers in Arizona

-If you are looking for SSDI lawyers for degenerative joint disease, we invite you to contact Pekas Smith Disability Attorneys.
-Degenerative joint disease may qualify you for disability benefits, but how you approach the claims process may significantly impact the success of your application.
+If you are looking for degenerative joint disease (DJD) SSDI lawyers, we invite you to contact Pekas Smith Disability Attorneys in Arizona.
+Degenerative joint disease may qualify you for disability benefits, but how you approach the claims process could significantly impact the success of your application.
 Our experienced legal team represents people in the process of claiming benefits.

-Degenerative joint disease may prevent you from working.
-It can be painful, and it can limit you in many areas of your life.
-If you are unable to work because of your medical condition, disability payments may be available to you.
+Degenerative joint disease (DJD) could prevent you from maintaining employment due to pain and stiffness in any one of the joints in your body.
+It can affect your range of motion and limit your reflexes, ultimately lowering your quality of life.
+If you’re unable to work because of your medical condition, then long-term disability payments may be available to you.
 These are the benefits that you have earned with a qualifying work history.

 Understanding Degenerative Joint Disease and Osteoarthritis

-Degenerative joint disease is the breaking down or wearing down of the joints.
-The joints lose their resilience.
-As the joints degrade, they don’t work like they should.
-Degenerative joint disease often occurs with age, but it is not caused by aging.
+Degenerative joint disease (DJD) is the breakdown or wear-down of the joints.
+Over time, the joints lose their cartilage and resilience.
+As the joints degrade, they no longer work as they should.
+Although degenerative joint disease often occurs with age, it is not caused by aging.

-Symptoms of degenerative joint disease vary.
+Symptoms of degenerative joint disease can vary in terms of range and severity.
 Symptoms may include:

 • Pain